danielsimarro/pruebaTecnicaPHP/README.md

 ## Installation

-1- Download Xampp and open it. once opened, raise apache.
+1- Download Xampp and open it.
+Once opened, raise apache.

 2- Put the project in the htdocs folder.

-3- Then type in the browser: http://localhost/pruebaTecnicaPHP/index.php
+3- Then write in the browser: http://localhost/pruebaTecnicaPHP/index.php